pytest-dev/pytest-cloud/README.rst

 * `--cloud-max-processes`
     Optional maximum number of processes per test node.
 Overrides from above the calculated number of processes using memory and number of CPU cores.

+* `--cloud-rsync-bandwidth-limit`
+    Optional bandwidth limit per `rsync` process, in kilobytes per second.
+5000 by default.

+* `--cloud-rsync-max-processes`
+    Optional process count limit for `rsync` processes.
+By default there's no limit so rsyncing will be in parallel for all test nodes.

 Example